daneflash/badusb/README.md

 #### Automatic installation
 On image open file /home/usbarmory/Sniff.sh and edit the script (further information is in this script)

+### Certificate for sslsplit
+Take ca-root.pem in folder /home/usbarmory/certificate for installation in browser

 ## License
 This program is provided under an MIT open source license, read the [LICENSE.txt](http://github.com/daneflash/badusb/blob/master/LICENSE.txt) file for details.